YetAnotherJonWilson/Open-Source-Project-Skeleton/README.md

 ### Why

---Because why aren't open source web apps a thing?
+- Because why aren't open source web apps a thing?
---Because "this should exist" exists, but not "this is how to make that exist" --Because Bootcamp solo and group projects don't need to disappear --Because it's hard enough to get involved with OS --Ideas themselves should be open source, so even if something exists, if you want to do it different, or just do it also, you should be able
+- Because "Somebody Make This" exists, but not "this is where we make that"
+- Because Bootcamp solo and group projects don't need to disappear
+- Because it's hard enough to get involved with open source
---Because Ideas should have a place to go to _not_ die
+- Because Ideas should have a place to go to _not_ die

 ## How to use these files

+1. Import these files into your project folder.
+2. Replace this README with your own (see below).
+3. Replace the content of every other file with your own.
+Use the included tips, links, suggestions, ideas or outlines where available.